anicetrip/http2smtp_sending/readme.md

 # email http api to smtp
 It's used for zero2prod chapter 7, to replace Postmark to your own mail server incase you face with network problem or don't  willing to share your info to postmark.

-It will be updated with the time I learning the this part .
+It will be updated with the time I learning the this part.
+I have't write test now because I found that in chapter 7, it is teaching how to use rwqest and mook email sever, so I decided to leave it here and just wait until I learned how to do it.